 We’re not talking about tiny homes here – where everything has to be squeezed in 600 square feet or less.
 It’s surprising how much style and function you can pack into a 1,500 square-foot home.

 Top: Look closely at this attractive one-story Country Ranch/Farmhouse style home that has a total of 1,185 square feet of space.
 As you can see, the size has nothing to do with its charming style and features.
-Step onto that cozy front porch and walk into the home’s open floor plan, whcih features three bedrooms, three baths, a master suite with a spacious walk-in closet and tray ceiling, and a kitchen with an island and eating bar.
+Step onto that cozy front porch and walk into the home’s open floor plan, which features three bedrooms, three baths, a master suite with a spacious walk-in closet and tray ceiling, and a kitchen with an island and eating bar.
 Bottom: The floor plan of the “small” home shows the split bedroom layout, sizable rooms, and social/entertaining spaces (Plan #100-1210).

 While smaller in footprint and layout, this more affordable style focuses on simplicity, efficient design, and comfort.
-Across the board, small homes are attractive to the eco-conscious, to those with tight budgets, and to people who are looking for a space that’s easy to maintain and clean.
+Across the board, small homes are attractive to the eco-conscious, to those with tight budgets, and to people looking for a space that’s easy to maintain and clean.

 Small house plans are typically one-story or two-story homes with a main level master – or a split bedroom blueprint that separates the master suite from the other bedrooms.